-The existence of a binary system consisting of a WR star and a Oe companion is intriguing.
-To our knowledge, no other such system is known in the Galaxy (e.g. the online catalogue of galactic WR stars maintained by P. Crowther: http://pacrowther.staff.shef.ac.uk/WRcat/) or in the Magelanic clouds (Neugent et al. 2018; Massey et al. 2003).
+The existence of a binary system consisting of a WR star and an Oe companion is intriguing.
+To our knowledge, no other such system is known in the Galaxy (e.g. the online catalogue of galactic WR stars maintained by P. Crowther: http://pacrowther.staff.shef.ac.uk/ WRcat/) or in the Magelanic clouds (Massey, Olsen & Parker 2003; Neugent, Massey & Morrell 2018).
 Such a combination is obviously a rare occurrence but is the fraction of Oe companions in WR+O systems compatible with the fraction of Oe stars among O stars?
 The fraction of Oe types among Galactic O stars is very low.
-Out of the 448 O stars in the GOSS catalogue (Goss; Sota et al. 2011, 2014), there were only 13 Oe stars known or $\sim 3\%$ .
-Li et al. (2018) found an additional six Oe stars in the Galaxy, which brings the fraction up slightly to $\sim 4\%$ .
-Note that the fraction of Oe stars in the SMC is much higher.
-Golden-Marx et al. (2016) found a fraction of $\sim 26\%$ .
-The lower fraction in the Galaxy was explained by more angular momentum transport by stronger winds at higher metallicity suppressing the formation of the decretion disk.
-The binary fraction of Galactic WR stars is thought to be ~ 40% (e.g. Crowther 2007).
+Out of the 448 O stars in the GOSS catalogue (Goss; Sota et al. 2011, 2014), there were only 13 Oe stars known or \sim 3 per cent.
+Li et al. (2018) found an additional six Oe stars in the Galaxy, which brings the fraction up slightly to ~ 4 per cent.
+Note that the fraction of Oe stars in the Small Magellanic Cloud is much higher.
+Golden-Marx et al. (2016) found a fraction of \sim 26 per cent.
+The lower fraction in the Galaxy was explained by more angular momentum transport by stronger winds at higher metallicity suppressing the formation of the decretion disc.
+The binary fraction of Galactic WR stars is thought to be ~ 40 per cent (e.g. Crowther 2007).
 With about 430 WR stars known in the Galaxy, this corresponds to about 170 WR+O binaries.
-With only one Oe companion known, this is a fraction of 0.6%.
+With only one Oe companion known, this is a fraction of 0.6 per cent.
 Of course, this is a strict minimum as not all spectral types of O companions are very well known.
-We conclude that the fraction of Oe stars among Galactic O stars ( $\sim 4\%$ ) is not incompatible with the fraction of Oe type companions within WR+O binaries.
-This small fraction could be the result of the fact that decretion disks are thought to be short-lived around hot luminous stars.
-Kee et al. (2016) have examined the ablation of disk material from the scattering of UV continuum photons from OB stars.
-For O stars, they find very short disk destruction times while for B stars it is quite a bit longer, which they use to explain the very small fraction of Oe stars among O stars when compared to the fraction of Be stars among B stars.
-According to their Figure 15, the lifetime of a decretion disk surrounding an O9 star is around 500ks or $\sim 6$ days.
-Note however that in our case, we observe an extremely stable disk for the entire four-month observing period, which is incompatible with the above-mentioned ablation time.
-We also note that, as described in Section 4.2.1, there is currently no convincing evidence in the literature indicating that the H $\alpha$ profile has ever shown a single peak profile.
+We conclude that the fraction of Oe stars among Galactic O stars (~4 per cent) is not incompatible with the fraction of Oe type companions within WR+O binaries.
+This small fraction could be the result of the fact that decretion discs are thought to be short-lived around hot luminous stars.
+Kee, Owocki & Sundqvist (2016) have examined the ablation of disc material from the scattering of UV continuum photons from OB stars.
+For O stars, they find very short disc destruction times while for B stars it is quite a bit longer, which they use to explain the very small fraction of Oe stars among O stars when compared to the fraction of Be stars among B stars.
+According to their fig. 15, the lifetime of a decretion disc surrounding an O9 star is around 500ks or \sim 6 d.
+Note however that in our case, we observe an extremely stable disc for the entire 4-month observing period, which is incompatible with the above-mentioned ablation time.
+We also note that, as described in Section 4.2.1, there is currently no convincing evidence in the literature indicating that the H α profile has ever shown a single peak profile.